siddharthdangi/IoT-Based-LPG-Gas-Leak-Detection-Safety-System-for-round-2/README.md

 - Saksham – Hardware component procurement and circuit assembly
 - Anshika – Sensor testing and threshold tuning
 - Siddharth – System design, architecture planning, flowcharts, and documentation
+- Sunidhi – Research on real-world use cases, safety considerations, and validation of problem statement

 ---